kexingao/dqn-perudo/README.md

 # dqn-perudo

 Hi,this is the initial version of using DQN to play Perudo against a robot.
+This whole project is based on

 There are 4 layers that had been created.

-The first layertakes a state-action pair as an input layer.
+The first layer takes a state-action pair as an input layer.
 The middle layers consist of two hidden layers.
 The last layer is a Q-value outputlayer, used to conduct the next step.

 The action space contains ‘Dudo’ and all possible valid bids.